-Er-Ping Li is currently a Changjiang Distinguished Professor, Vice-Dean of the Faculty of Information Technology, and Director for RF and Nanoelectronic Research Center at Zhejiang University, China.He received the Ph.D.
+Er-Ping Li is currently a Distinguished Professor, Dean of ZJUI, and Director for RF and Nanoelectronic Research Center at Zhejiang University, China.He received the Ph.D.
 Degree in Electrical Engineering from Sheffield Hallam University, Sheffield, U.K, in 1992 as a Scholar of the Chinese Ministry of Education.
 From 1989 to 1992, he was a Research Associate in the School of Electronic and Information Technology at Sheffield Hallam University.
 In 1992, he started work in Singapore under the Singapore Government Talent Plan, and served as a Senior Research Fellow and Principal Research Engineer at the Singapore Research Institute and Industry.
 In 2000, he joined the Singapore A*STAR National Research Institute of High Performance Computing as a Principal Scientist and Director of the Electronic and Photonics Department, and then as Senior Director for Research of the Institute.
 Concurrently, he worked as Associate Professor in the Department of Electrical and Computer Engineering (ECE) of the National University of Singapore from 2002-2007.
 In 2010, he joined Zhejiang University.
 In 2014, he became Vice-Dean of the Faculty of Information Technology at Zhejiang University.
 He has served as an External Academic Advisor for the City University of Hong Kong since 2008 and Global Advisor to the Korea Advanced Institute of Science and Technology (KAIST) since 2011.
 He has served as Adjunct Professor at Xi’an Jiaotong University, and Guest Professor at Peking University, North China Electric Power University and Nanyang Technological University (Singapore).

 Dr. Li has authored or co-authored over 400 papers published in referred international journals and conferences, and authored two books published by Wiley-IEEE Press (2012) and Cambridge University Press (2014).
 He holds and has filed a number of patents at the US, Singapore and China patent offices.
 His research interests include applied electromagnetics, RF engineering, EMC, micro/nanoelectronic eleomagnetics, signal integrity, 3D electronic package integration and nano-plasmonic technology.